coronalabs/CoronaViewer/README.md

 Runtime errors during the first pass of main.lua will cause the display to show a black screen.

-Currently the console will not display runtime errors or print output.
-You should run your app in Corona simulator first to verify there are no major runtime errors.

 Only one project can reside in the `CoronaViewer` folder.
 You need to switch out all the files (except for the hidden Dropbox files) in the folder when changing projects.

 ## Availability